wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 	A constraint **narrows** the possibilities of how something can exist or behave by setting **boundaries**.
 		By specifying the conditions under which **limiting** the set of possibilities, constraints drive the movement from potential to actualized states.
 			 In doing so, they bring about **change** by determining which states of being are allowed to emerge.
+				 Constraints **shape the solution space (instance of an identity)** by narrowing down the set of possible combinations of variable values that meet all the imposed conditions.

+**Constraints (equations) are expressions that impose conditions on the variables (via operators and parameters), defining specific relationships that the variables must satisfy to be considered valid solutions (instances)**.
+	They use **parameters to characterize the form and nature** of these relationships, while the variables are subject to the rules defined by the constraints.
+		More specifically, a **constraint** is an **equation** that imposes a relationship between variables.
+			It defines a condition that the variables must satisfy.
 ##### Equality: [[Constraints#Equality|The Fundamental Constraint ]]
 Constraints are Imposed (i.e. implemented/assigned/defined) by Equalities/Inequalities.